-Money isn’t everything — especially when it comes to choosing or keeping a job.
-Sure, offering competitive salaries will improve your business’s ability to attract and retain top talent, but compensation is just one of many factors that make your company a great place to work.
-Employee benefits, workplace culture, office location, and other non-monetary offerings play a significant role in making your company attractive to prospective employees and fostering loyalty and dedication among your current staff.
+Money isn’t everything — especially when it comes to attracting and retaining top talent.
+Sure, offering competitive salaries can make your business a more competitive employer, but compensation is just one of many factors that makes your company a great place to work.
+Benefits, organizational culture, office location, and other non-monetary offerings play a significant role in making your company attractive to prospective employees and fostering loyalty and dedication among your current staff.

 What Is a Total Rewards Strategy?

 To define employee total rewards, it’s essential to start by defining total compensation.
 Total compensation consists of all the monetary rewards an employee earns during a year.
 In addition to an employee’s salary, total compensation includes other financial benefits like bonuses, commissions, merit awards, and equity.
-While all of these items make up an employee’s gross pay, total compensation doesn’t factor in any non-monetary benefits an employee receives from their employer, while total rewards, on the other hand, does.
+Together, these make up an employee’s gross pay.
+While total compensation only includes monetary rewards, total rewards factor in non-monetary benefits as well.

-“Companies go to great lengths and considerable expense to position themselves as ‘great places to work;’ however, they typically get little credit from their employees for all of these supposed good works,” said J.D.
-Pincus, PhD, Vice President at human capital solutions company Leading Indicator Systems.
+“Companies go to great lengths and considerable expense to position themselves as ‘great places to work’; however, they typically get little credit from their employees for all of these supposed good works,” said J.D.
+Pincus, PhD, chief innovation officer at human capital solutions company Leading Indicator Systems.

-Usually, companies calculate each employee’s individual total rewards and present it to them on a total rewards statement, either during annual performance reviews for employees or along with an offer letter for candidates.
-This helps give employees a better understanding of all the internal programs their organization has set up to help them personally and professionally, as well as better recognize the value they get by working for the company.
+Usually, HR professionals calculate each employee’s individual total rewards and present it to them on a total rewards statement, either during annual performance reviews for employees or along with an offer letter for candidates.
+These statements help give employees a better understanding of all the internal programs and initiatives their organization has to help them personally and professionally.
+Listing and quantifying all of these benefits makes it much easier for employees to recognize the value they get by working for your company.

 Benefits of Calculating Employee Total Rewards

-In addition to letting you think more holistically and strategically about your business’s compensation and benefits plans, calculating your employee total rewards can help you attract, retain, and motivate your workforce.
+In addition to letting you think more holistically and strategically about your business’s compensation and benefits plans, calculating your employee total rewards can help your human resources team motivate and retain your workforce and attract new talent.
 Here’s how.